 Medical billing and coding is a great profession for people who want to work in the health industry, like to file paperwork, and enjoy daily challenges.
-The job involves interaction with insurance companies, doctors, nurses, patients, and other health professionals to ensure all medical billing and coding is completed properly.
+For example, the job involves interaction with insurance companies, doctors, nurses, patients, and other health professionals to ensure all medical billing and coding is completed properly.

 Dress for Success

 Professional attire is the best thing to wear to a formal interview.
 Like most jobs, the interview is held in a professional workplace.
-A medical billing and coding job will usually be done within a health care setting, like a clinic or doctor’s office.
-The candidate may often be working alone and will occasionally need to interact with health care professionals, patients, and insurance companies.
+A medical billing and coding specialist job will usually be done within a health care setting, like a clinic or doctor’s office.
+For example, the candidate may often be working alone and will occasionally need to interact with health care professionals, patients, and insurance companies.

 Knowledge of Electronic Medical Records

 The health care industry is becoming more reliant on electronic medical records.
 EMRs have a number of advantages over paper records.
-They’re easier to organize and navigate, faster to process, and reduce the overall amount of human error involved.
+For example, they’re easier to organize and navigate, faster to process, and reduce the overall amount of human error involved.
 Many different types of software are being developed to help medical billers do their job.

 At the same time, many employers are looking for employees who have a strong background in paper processing, as well.
 This is especially important as health records are being transferred from a paper to electronic format.
-A candidate should be familiar with the term EHR, for electronic health records, and EMR for electronic medical records.
+For example, a candidate should be familiar with the term EHR, for electronic health records, and EMR for electronic medical records.

-These questions may come up during a medical billing and coding job interview.
+These questions may come up during a medical billing and coding specialist job interview.

 - Do you have a current employer who uses EHR or EMR records?